davidebbo/davidebbo.github.io/_posts/2015-01-18-azure-resource-manager-client.markdown

 ## Getting ARMClient

 ARMClient is distributed via [Chocolatey](https://chocolatey.org/).
-After installing Chocolatey (if you don't already have it, shame on you!), just run:
+After installing Chocolatey (if you don't already have it, you've been missing out!), just run:

     choco install armclient